Zenithrium/Zenithrium/PORTFOLIO.md

 https://github.com/user-attachments/assets/6ef20b0b-b6ab-4c9d-a813-acf30b133791.mp4

 ### Engineer Skills
-Laser Focus (Primary) and Rapid Displacement (Utility)
+Laser Focus (Primary) and Rapid Displacement (Utility) - Laser Focus fires two continual lasers that deal more damage the longer a given target is focused on.
+Rapid Displacement moves the Engineer forward, stunning and knocking back enemies in the way.
+Activating it in midair or jumping during the ability causes a burst of upward momentum, which can also deal damage.

 https://github.com/user-attachments/assets/bfda6e92-5e2d-4103-bc61-8c02b8746c4e.mp4

 ### Deadly Voltage
 Primary for Starstorm2's Executioner.
 Chains lightning between enemies.
-Misses leave a tracer showing range and excess bounces try to hit the ground when lacking enough enenmies nearby.
+Misses leave a tracer showing range and excess bounces try to hit the ground when lacking enough enemies nearby.

 https://github.com/user-attachments/assets/1f132ae0-a5d3-47cf-aa7d-eff88e4f7bb9.mp4